Wilson, BYU beats No. 24 USC 30-27 in overtime

 UP NEXT

-BYU: The Cougars face their third Pac-12 opponent in four weeks when they host No. 23 Washington next Saturday.
+BYU faces its third Pac-12 opponent in four weeks it hosts Washington next Saturday.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25